Which city is cheaper, Austin or Jacksonville?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Austin and Jacksonville during the summer are popular places to visit.
+Many visitors come to Jacksonville in the summer for the beaches, the city activities, and the family-friendly experiences.
 Also, most visitors come to Austin for the hiking, the city activities, the music scene, and the family-friendly experiences during these months.

 In the summer, Jacksonville is around the same temperature as Austin.
-Typically, the summer temperatures in Jacksonville in July are around 82°F (28°C), and Austin is about 87°F (30°C).
+Typically, the summer temperatures in Jacksonville in July average around 82°F (28°C), and Austin averages at about 87°F (30°C).

 In Austin, it's very sunny this time of the year.
 It's quite sunny in Jacksonville.
 In the summer, Jacksonville often gets less sunshine than Austin.
 Jacksonville gets 286 hours of sunny skies this time of year, while Austin receives 318 hours of full sun.